akshayrf12345/fa19-516-166/project/report.md

 ## Design

-The Google Cloud Platform and Azure flavor obtain methods will be updated in order to pull in pricing information along with the flavor information (much like how the AWS does currently).
-Like AWS, these will be stored in the local MongoDB.
-A cms command will be created that reads in the flavor data from Mongo for AWS, GCP, and Azure, and fits them into an abstract class (if necessary).
-From here the flavors will be compared against each other across a multiple dimensions, many of which will be a transformation of price.
-From here the cheapest, most x dimension flavor will be returned.
-Still not sure how the flavors will be compared, will worry about that once data is pulled into db
+Calling the frugal command (not yet designed/finalized) will first check to see if pricing information exists in the local mongodb for AWS, GCP, and Azure flavors.
+As of of now, only the information only exists for AWS.
+If the information does not exist, then it is pulled (and stored back into db? -join for if vm exists but not pricing?).Data will then be joined into a single numpy area/pandas frame (depending on calculations tbd).
+Many of the dimensions of the VMs will be transformed by price for benchmarking.
+The transformed table should also then be saved to the mongodb for memory?
+Or calc script will rerun since pricing will stay in mongo?
+Once again tbd.
+Anyway, the best value vm will be returned.

 ### Architecture